Teach your child robotics at home, even if you have no background in electronics or programming!

 Computer Monitor (or television provided it has HDMI inputs)

 HDMI cable (likely currently attached to your computer monitor)

 Keyboard and Mouse (use a wired keyboard and mouse if possible)

 Please note, none of the equipment needs to be exclusive to the Raspberry Pi.
 The student can easily hook up the family computer monitor, keyboard, mouse, and internet access each time they do a lesson if resources need to be shared.

 Q. How will I receive my order?

 A. The PDF file containing the 360 page curriculum can be downloaded following purchase.
+A hard copy of the curriculum is not available although you are welcome to print a copy for your personal use.
 The component kit will be mailed to you within several business days.